 - One person should be in charge of feeding; that way the cat won’t inadvertently be fed twice.

-- If he does beg you for more food, try distracting him with play, or groom him or even some fresh water.
+- If he does beg you for more food, try distracting him with play, or groom him or even some clean and fresh water.

 - Leave food down for 20 minutes and remove any uneaten food.